Nikhil-Singla/coding-studyplans/TAGGING.md

     - [review]: Code is complete, just needs to be reviewed for logical consistencies and optimizations

 - [documentation]: Purely for documentation purposes.
 Need to visit commit history to look at older tags.

+- [implementation-type]: Replace with one of the sub-attributes based on the implementation type.
+    - [custom-logic]: In-built functions have been subbed out for logical problem solving practice
+    - [in-built]: Using the in-built functions to perform tasks

 #### Normalization rules
 - Separate multiple tags between square brackets.